bitloops/blog/articles/design-to-code_workflow_challenges.md

 **Impact:** This leads to a cycle of revisions where the developers implement a feature, the design team reviews it and requests changes, and the cycle repeats.
 This not only delays the project but can also lead to frustration on both sides.

-**Mitigation:** Improved communication tools, better design-to-code handoff processes, and tools that allow designers to annotate and specify the nuances of their designs can help mitigate this issue.
+**Mitigation:** Improved communication tools, clearer implementation handoff processes, and tools that allow teams to annotate key decisions can help mitigate this issue.

 ### Repetitive Coding Tasks